 Samson was born at a time when Israel was in bondage to the Philistines.
 Samson delivered his people from the power of the Philistines by defeating them in battle.
 When the Spirit was upon Samson, the enemy couldn't bind him or stop him.

 Just like Samson was a warrior after the flesh, Christ would be a warrior after the spirit.
 Christ would deliver his people by slaying the demonic powers that afflict them.
 The Spirit was upon Christ and he couldn't be stopped from spoiling the enemy's house.
 The enemy had no way of spiritually binding Christ.

 (Part-2) Samson is betrayed many times in his life, as a type for Christ's betrayal.
 In one instance, Samson is betrayed by a certain harlot who tells his enemies that he is in the city.
 They surround the city, but Samson lifts up the gates and carries them on his shoulders.
 Samson carries the gates as a type for Christ carrying his cross to Golgotha.

 Later Samson loves Delilah, and she gets bribed by the Philistines to betray him.
 She is a type for the spiritual harlot Jerusalem, that Christ loved (Luke 13.34).
 Delilah finally gets Samson to reveal the source of his strength, and then delivers him to the enemy.
 Samson becomes weak when his hair is cut and he loses his Nazarene separation.
-Christ would also lose his Nazarene separation when he gets turned over to the enemy.
+Christ would also lose his Nazarene separation when he was turned over to the enemy.